Brian3647/sqoole/.github/CONTRIBUTING.md

 SUPABASE_URL=(your supabase project URL)
 ```

 Tables set-up can be found on [DATABASE_SETUP.md](./DATABASE_SETUP.md).
-Please note it might not be updated as of every commit (I forget things easily), so I recommend reading the api's code you want to touch just in case.
+Please note it might not be updated as of every commit, so I recommend reading the api's code you want to touch just in case.

+## **Testing**

+There is a full API test at [`./src/api/api.test.ts`](/src/api/api.test.ts), but websockets will need to be tested manually (specially using the front-end as soon as it's done).

-## **The front-end (pain)**
+## **The front-end**

-It uses Nuxt.
-Sadly.
-Please work on it.
-I don't like building front-end.
+Front-end uses NuxtJS and can be found at /web

 ## **Commit format**

-It's required to use [gitmoji](https://github.com/carloscuesta/gitmoji-cli) for your commits.
+It's recommended to use [gitmoji](https://github.com/carloscuesta/gitmoji-cli) for your commits.